16 Mar Improving your Neck by how you Breathe???

 while we use breathing as an indicator of effort and to unravel tension.
 Let’s get your neck and shoulders happy!

-The classes are 30 minutes each, twice in a week, on Monday and Thursday at 1pm ET.
+The ONLINE classes are 20 minutes each, twice in a week, on Monday and Wednesday: 9:30am or 2pm ET.

 They are recorded in case you miss a class.
 Click Here to find a Class